Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Experimental data

-We first apply our algorithm and code to a real data set published in \cite{stinville_multi-modal_2022} of a polycrystalline material, more specifically, of a nickel-based superalloy; see \cite{stinville_multi-modal_2022}, for further details.
-The data set set contains, among others, 2546 individual grains, each represented by a set of voxel centers; see Figure~\ref{fig:grains}, for three examples.
+Stinville \textit{et al.}~\cite{stinville_multi-modal_2022} provides three-dimensional tomography measurements of a polycrystalline material.
+The data set was collected to investigate plastic deformations during mechanical loading.
+Such insights into structure-property relations can be used for the prediction and design of mechanical properties based on the material's microstructure.
+Obviously, accurate predictions require sensitive, yet robust structural characteristics.

+A natural geometric question for cellular materials (especially if subject to mechanical loading) is how to quantify anisotropy of single (deformed) cells, both the degree of anisotropy and its preferred orientations.
+As indicated by Fig.~\ref{fig:intro_schematic}, the Minkowski tensors $\Phi_{d-1}^{0,s}$ and $\Phi_{d-2}^{0,s}$ quantify anisotropy with respect to different geometric properties, namely surface area and mean curvature, respectively.

+Here, we want to compare these two different measures of anisotropy by applying our Voronoi-LSQ algorithm to the single metallic grains from \cite{stinville_multi-modal_2022}.
+The data set contains, among others, a voxelized reconstruction of 2546 individual three-dimensional grains; see Figure~\ref{fig:grains}, for three examples showing the voxel centers as a point cloud.
 The resolution of the grid is 1\,$\mu$m.
 To exclude numerical artifacts, we apply a data cut and only consider grains with at least 500 voxel centers, which results in a data set with 2180 grains.
+Since those grains can be considered to be sets of positive reach, we again restrict our focus to the Voronoi-LSQ algorithm, as in Section~\ref{sec:beta}.
 For each grain, we took the average over 10 renditions.
 We varied $R_n$ between $4\cdot R_1$ and $24\cdot R_1$.
 The results from Figure~\ref{fig:IntrinsicVolumes} and \ref{fig:Tensor} refer to the choice $R_n=24\cdot R_1$.

+We begin by demonstrating that our Voronoi-LSQ algorithm provides robust estimates of the volume and surface area of the cells, which vary by several orders of magnitude.
+Figure~\ref{fig:IntrinsicVolumes} shows histograms of the estimated volumes and surface areas, respectively.
+The distributions peak at very small values, but they exhibit comparatively strong tails.
+Interestingly, the tails are more pronounced for the volumes than the surface areas.